tekkiebros/co2ampel/README.md

 | SSID | CO2Ampel |
 | Password | Covid-19 |

-After that you can open 192.168.1.1 with any browser
+After that you can open 192.168.1.1 with any browser.
+You will see your Temperature, CO2 gas value and a green, yellow or red circle.
 <div align="center">
         <img height="500px" src="images/Screen1.jpeg">
 </div>